 As described above, for the purposes of this analysis, the reuse of North Island buildings and the development of the two South Island development zones would result in three million square feet of new uses on the Island.
+The future uses for the Later Phases-Island Redevelopment have from Brooklyn; enhanced public access to portions of the South Island; a temporary food and entertainment facility; and conversion of Building 110 to artists' studios.

-The future uses for the Later Phases-Island Redevelopment have not yet been specifically proposed, defined, or designed.
-Therefore, to assist in the analysis of this component of the Proposed Project, two potential development scenarios have been identified that represent a possible range of new development that could occur.
+not yet been specifically proposed, defined, or designed.
+Therefore, to assist in the analysis of this component of the Proposed Project, two potential development scenarios have been identified that represent a possible ranges of new development that could occur.
 The first is a primarily University/Research option and the second is a primarily Mixed-Use option.
-These options do not represent any existing plans or proposals for the island; rather, they are a generalized estimate based on the type and configurations of existing buildings, the underlying conditions of the Island itself, uses required and permitted under the deed, and the general level of inquiries received by the Trust for various uses on the Island.
+These options do not represent any existing plans or proposals for the island; rather, they are a generalized estimate based on the type and configurations of existing buildings, the underlying conditions of the Island itself, the land use and historic resource covenants contained in the transfer deed from the federal government, uses required and permitted under the deed and the general level of inquiries received by the Trust for various uses on the Island.
 The range of uses is presented below in Table 1.